Egg Omelet (1 Large) and Tortilla (1 piece)

 Choose Whole Grain Tortillas

-Opt for whole grain or whole wheat tortillas instead of refined flour versions to slow down digestion and absorption.
+Opt for whole grain or whole wheat tortillas instead of regular ones to increase the fiber content and reduce the impact on blood sugar levels.

 Stay Hydrated